-Patti Gutek, a lawyer at Pipella Law, and her husband, Bryan, wanted their family home in Calgary’s Bowness neighbourhood to not only accommodate Patti’s special requirements as a quadriplegic, but also their unique personal tastes—as Patti describes it: a space that’s “a fit for our needs and a fit for our personalities.???
+Patti Gutek, a lawyer at Pipella Law, and her husband, Bryan, wanted their family home in Calgary’s Bowness neighborhood to not only accommodate Patti’s special requirements as a quadriplegic, but also their unique personal tastes—as Patti describes it: a space that’s “a fit for our needs and a fit for our personalities.”

 Patti and Bryan turned to intern architect Marvin Dejong for assistance in designing a home that could exceed every necessity.
 Their home features a number of inviting touches that make for a cozy and accessible living space, including: